From a Culture of Whispers to a Speak-up Culture

 Psychological Safety and Risk Management

-Psychological safety is the foundation of a transparent risk culture.
-In organisations where employees fear retaliation, they avoid reporting emerging risks, leading to delayed or missed risk mitigation efforts.
+Without psychological safety, employees fear retaliation and avoid raising concerns.
+This delays risk mitigation and undermines governance.
 When concerns go unspoken, leaders make decisions with incomplete information, increasing exposure to operational failures and regulatory non-compliance.
 Employees in such environments often default to self-preservation, keeping their insights to themselves rather than challenging existing processes or highlighting potential dangers.

 As Terri Duhon, a board member and risk expert, noted in her RiskMasters interview, an effective board doesn’t just evaluate formal risk frameworks—it probes how long it takes for behavioural issues to surface.
 She explains: